Thursday 21 Nov 2024

 He also currently sits on the board of Sarawak Consolidated Industries Bhd (KL:SCIB) and Artroniq Bhd (KL:ARTRONIQ).

 APB Resources succumbed to selling pressure in September as Globetronics tumbled after announcing that its external auditor KPMG PLT had resigned, losing nearly 72% in a month.
-That announcement was followed soon after by the ceasing of both the Employees Provident Fund and Lembaga Tabung Haji as its substantial shareholders.
+That announcement was followed soon after by the ceasing of both the Employees Provident Fund and Lembaga Tabung Haji as Globetronics' substantial shareholders.

 Globetronics, meanwhile, closed at 50.5 sen on Friday, which translates to a paper loss of RM105 million for APB Resources.
 The stock, which has dropped nearly 69% to date, now has a market value of RM341.07 million.

-Liaw previously told The Edge that the sell-off at Globetronics was triggered by investors associating the group with the fate of Serba Dinamik Bhd — which ran into muddy waters in May 2021 after KPMG, which was its external auditor then, flagged discrepancies in its books amounting to at least RM3.5 billion, which led to investigations by the authorities and several executives being arrested and charged for providing false information in its financial statements.
+Liaw previously told The Edge that the sell-off at Globetronics was triggered by investors associating the group with the fate of Serba Dinamik Bhd — which ran into muddy waters in May 2021 after KPMG, which was its external auditor then, flagged discrepancies in its books amounting to at least RM3.5 billion.
+That led to investigations by the authorities and several executives being arrested and charged for providing false information in its financial statements.

 The saga, which saw KPMG resigning from its post, culminated in the delisting of Serba Dinamik in June this year after the loss-making company failed to submit its plan to regularise its Practice Note 17 condition for financially distressed companies.